What is Shift-Left?

 A product or service can seem perfect on the drawing board.
 A company can have the best software engineers, programmers, designers, and more involved in a product’s development.
 Everything is on schedule.
 Then testing begins, issues are uncovered, and you’re back at square one.

 Failure to identify these issues until the end of the development process can be costly to a company in terms of time, investment, and reputation.
-This is where the concept known as “Shift Left” comes into play.
+This is where the concept known as “Shift Left” first came into play.

 At its most elementary, Shifting Left means testing software early in the development process to find, fix, and prevent flaws in the product instead of waiting to test until the software was complete.